The 12 Hallmarks of Aging in Dogs, Explained

 Why System-level Support Still Matters When Diet Seems Complete

-A careful, science-minded owner usually reaches the same conclusion: senior support is less about chasing a single nutrient and more about supporting the network that keeps daily life steady—energy, appetite, comfort, and recovery.
-That’s also why a system-level formula can remain relevant even when a diet is “complete and balanced.”
-Antioxidant-style support is often framed as whole-body resilience over time, rather than a quick fix (Barbeau-Grégoire, 2022).
+A science-minded owner usually lands in the same place: senior support is less about chasing one nutrient and more about steadying the network that keeps daily life going — energy, appetite, comfort, and recovery.
+That's why a system-level formula stays relevant even when a diet is already 'complete and balanced.'
+Antioxidant-style support is better understood as whole-body resilience over time than a quick fix (Barbeau-Gregoire, 2022).

 “Choose one change, watch closely, and let your cat’s tolerance guide the next step.”